For female patients:

 For females who are able to become pregnant:

-You must use reliable birth control throughout your treatment with macitentan, and for one month after your treatment.
+You must use reliable birth control throughout your treatment with macitentan, and for 1 month after your final dose.
 Your doctor will tell you which forms of birth control are acceptable, and will give your written information about birth control.
 In most cases you will be required to use two forms of birth control in order to prevent pregnancy while taking macitentan.

-You will have to take a pregnancy test before starting treatment, every month during treatment, and one month after treatment in order to be able to receive macitentan.
+You will have to take a pregnancy test before starting treatment, every month during treatment, and 1 month after your final dose in order to be able to receive macitentan.
 Your doctor will order the pregnancy tests for you.
 The pharmacy will not dispense macitentan to you until they have confirmed that you have taken your required pregnancy tests.

 You must not have unprotected sex while taking macitentan.